Become a humanitarian aid worker abroad

 General requirements

-Minimum criteria for applicants for the aid worker reserve:
+Minimum criteria for applicants for the humanitarian aid worker reserve:

 - Commitment to the values and principles of the Red Cross and Red Crescent Movement.